weishanlee/Kunc-Rigid-Ion-Model-Phonon-Bands-Zincblende-and-Diamond-Structures/README.md

 	pythang.for;
 	tql2.for;
-	tqlrat.for, which may be found via the website: http://www.netlib.org/eispack/index.html (5)The plots of dispersion relations of GaAs, ZnO (in Zincblende), ZnS and AlAs are given in the .jpg format.
+	tqlrat.for, which may be found via the website: http://www.netlib.org/eispack/index.html (5)The output phonon dispersion relation is recorded in PDR.DAT, which may be plotted by any other softwares.
+The plots of dispersion relations of GaAs, ZnO (in Zincblende), ZnS and AlAs are given in the .jpg format.
-The output phonon dispersion relation is recorded in PDR.DAT, which may be plotted by any other softwares.

 References:

 [1]K. Kunc and O.H.
 Hielsen, "Lattice Dynamics of Zincblende Structure Compounds Using Deformation-Dipole Model and Rigid Ion Model", Computer PHysics Communications 16 (1979) 181-197.

-[2]K. Kunc et at., "Lattice Dynamics of Several A^{n}B^{8-N} Having the Zincblende Structure.
+[2]K. Kunc et at., "Lattice Dynamics of Several $A^{n}B^{8-N}$ Having the Zincblende Structure.
 I. Deformable-Bond Approximation", Phys.
 Stat.
 Sol. (b) 71, 341(1975).